 Summer Closing in Spain

 The month of August, particularly in bigger cities, is a popular time for businesses to take a vacation and you will often find stores and restaurants to be closed for the whole of the month.
 Madrid and Seville are especially bad for this.
 Considering the heat in summer in these cities, you're better avoiding them anyway.
-Read more in this blog post on Madrid in summer

 While on the subject of businesses being closed, remember the Siesta in Spain, while still affects the opening times of shops and companies.